 Technicians usually work under the general supervision of professional electrical or electronic engineers.
 With further study and training, you could progress to become an electrical or electronic engineer at the higher levels of Incorporated Engineer (IEng) and Chartered Engineer (CEng).

-UK engineering qualifications are respected throughout the world and so there may be opportunities to work abroad.
+There may be opportunities to work abroad.

 The Engineering Council sets and maintains the standards of the engineering profession in the UK.
 It does so through 35 professional engineering institutions which are Licensed Members of the Engineering Council.